-Today’s post is looking at how athletes can best cannulate their protein intake to repair and build muscle.
-This process is called Muscle Protein Synthesis, (MPS), and is an essential daily function for many bodily functions other than just building or repairing muscle mass.
+Welcome back!
+Today’s post is looking at how athletes can best calculate their protein intake to both repair and build muscle.
+This process is called Muscle Protein Synthesis, (MPS).

-Although the intake of protein is essential to fully maximise muscle growth, there are important factors to consider.
-Firstly, and most importantly, you may well preserve you current muscle mass with the right intake of protein, but don’t expect to add to it without doing the required training.
+Although your intake of protein is essential to fully maximise muscle growth, there are other important factors to also consider.
+Firstly and most importantly, although you may well preserve your current muscle mass with the right intake of protein, don’t expect to add to it without doing the required training!

-You won’t stimulate new muscle growth without a stimulus.
-This stimulus is of course, resistance exercise.
-Even for athletes who don’t wish to build hypertrophy, (bulk), having a better muscle to fat ratio is a far preferable situation for everything from performance to injury prevention.
+You won’t stimulate new muscle growth without a stimulus which is of course resistance exercise.
+Even for athletes who don’t wish to build hypertrophy, (‘bulk’), having a better muscle to fat ratio is a far preferable situation for everything from sport performance to injury prevention.

-The quality of your protein is important.
-Yes, many foods will contain some proportion of protein.
-However, to build muscle you need to take sources that contain the 9 Essential Amino Acids, (EAAs), that your body can’t produce itself.
-Foods containing a high concentration of the branch chain amino acid, (BCAA), leucine have been seen to achieve the best results.
+The quality of your protein is important even though many foods will contain some proportion of protein within them.
+However, to build muscle you need to have food sources that contain the 9 Essential Amino Acids, (EAAs), that your body can’t produce by itself.
+In particular, food sources that contain a high concentration of the branch chain amino acid, (BCAA), leucine have been seen to achieve the best results.

 Food choices that include the 9 EAAs and are high in leucine include;